Akio-42/Voron/mods/z_belt_cover/README.md

 ## Wire routing
 ![z belt cover](img/z_belt_cover_mod_cable_routing.png)
-*The cable needs to wired like this below the cover* &nbsp;<br/>
+*The cable needs to be wired like this below the cover* &nbsp;<br/>
 &nbsp;<br/>